 Rocker?
 New Waver?
 Punker?
 Or a hair metal fan?
 All those guys had one thing in common, a motorcycle jacket.
 Levi’s faux leather jacket combines the best ’80s men’s clothing with a modern twist.
 It can be tossed in the washing machine when dirty.

 18. Kangol Washed Bucket Hat

 LL Cool J wore a Kangol bucket hat in his Going Back to Cali music video, and boom!
 Everyone wanted to own one.
-This season Off-White and other designers showed bucket hats, and boom!
+Off-White and other designers showed bucket hats, and bang!
 Everyone wants one.
 Why not pick a bucket hat from the brand that made it big?
 This unisex bucket hat is made from 100% cotton and comes in five colors.

 19. TWA Red Track Jacket

 Two icons in one item!
 TWA and a red track jacket is a total style score.
 This ’80s-inspired front zip track jacket with white trim wouldn’t look out of place at a track meet or in a music video.
 Go for the matching track pants for the full look.